lucascaton/enumerate_it/README.md

 ### Defining a default sort mode

-When calling methods like `to_a` and `to_json`, the returned values will be sorted using the translation for each one of the enumeration values.
+When calling methods like `to_a`, `to_json` and `list`, the returned values will be sorted using the translation for each one of the enumeration values.
 If you want to overwrite the default sort mode, you can use the `sort_by` class method.

 ```ruby